adokter/bioRad/README.md

 vignette("functionality_overview")
 ```

-### install note 1: rgdal on linux and mac OS v10.11 or older:
+### Install note 1: rgdal on linux and mac OS v10.11 or older:

 bioRad requires an installation of rgdal, which can be fetched from CRAN.
 The GDAL and PROJ.4 libraries are external to the rgdal package, and, when installing the package from source, must be correctly installed first.